rgladwell2/Contextualization-Pipeline/README.md

 ## Table of Contents
 1.)
+Introduction

+2.)
 Find a transcriptomic data set which provides specific context for a given model

-2.)
+3.)
 Download and clean data

-3.)
+4.)
 Use RIPTiDe to contextualize the model using the data